Philip Streczyk: World War II

+Prior to D-Day, Streczyk saw action in other major battles with the Big Red One including: Tunisia and Sicily.
+From March to August 1943, across both campaigns, he earned three Silver Star medals for gallantry in action.

 Streczyk is famous for being one of the first men off the beach at Omaha Beach.
 He served in E Company, 2nd Battalion, 16th Infantry, 1st Infantry Division, under Lieutenant John M. Spalding.
 He and his men helped make the breakthrough there on D-Day possible.
 His platoon landed on the Easy Red sector, and made it to the shingle embankment largely intact, unlike most in the first wave.
 Instead of attacking up the beach exits, as was planned, he instead helped find and clear a path up the mined bluffs, left of Exit E-1.
 Once at the top, he attacked the enemy fortifications from the rear, clearing out trenches and pillboxes along Exit E-1 and taking prisoners.
-He was able to interrogate several of the Ost battalion POWs because he spoke fluent Polish, German, and English.
+He was able to interrogate several of the Ost battalion prisoners of war because he spoke fluent Polish, German and English.
 Later on D-Day, he was involved in actions further inland at Colleville-sur-Mer.